abcsds/hexecontahedron/_posts/2016-06-21-polynomial-roots.markdown

 import matplotlib.pyplot as plt
 ```

-A polynomial is represented by it's coeficients, the number that multiplies every order of the variable.
-The class `poly1d` takes as argument a list with these coeficients, and, to find the roots of a polynomial we'll use scipy's `roots` function.
+A polynomial is represented by it's coefficients, the number that multiplies every order of the variable.
+The class `poly1d` takes as argument a list with these coefficients, and, to find the roots of a polynomial we'll use scipy's `roots` function.

 ```python